wpengine/wp-graphql-content-blocks/readme.txt

 = 4.0.0 =

-### Major Changes
+### Breaking Changes

-- ed23a32: MAJOR: Update Schema to reflect latest WordPress 6.5 changes.
+- ed23a32: BREAKING: Update Schema to reflect latest WordPress 6.5 changes.

   - WHAT the breaking change is: Added new `rich-text` type
   - WHY the change was made: WordPress 6.5 replaced some of the attribute types from string to `rich-text` causing breaking changes to the existing block fields.